mani-builds/100-Days-of-GPU/README.md

 Started Ch3, read about multidimensional grids and blocks.
 Grids and blocks are 3-D and are odered from highest dimensionality to lowest i.e (gridDim.z, gridDim.y, gridDim.z)

 * Day 4
-Started reading on mapping data to multidimensional threads in Ch2
+Started reading on mapping data to multidimensional threads

+* Day 5
+Cuda code for dynamic multidimensional threads (Ch 3)